Cerberus-Agency/midsouthcoatings/pages/thank-you.md

 # THANK YOU.

-Thank you for contacting us.
-Our representative will respond to your inquiry very soon.
+A representative will respond regarding your request and to schedule your free in-home consultation very soon.